burakkrt/noteApp---MERN/README.md

 - PORT: The port number the server will run on.
 Default is 4000.
 - MONGO_URI: The connection string for your MongoDB database.
 - SECRET_KEY: A secret key used for various purposes such as signing tokens.
+You decide what to write here.
+You can write anything you want.

   1.2 Create client